kubevirt/kubevirt/docs/devel/networking.md

 In the `preparePodNetworkInterfaces` method, KubeVirt randomizes the in-pod veth mac-address; the original one, will be plugged into the VM.
-It also creates an in-pod bridge, and sets the pod networking interface as a slave to this bridge.
+It also creates an in-pod bridge, and sets the pod networking interface as a port to this bridge.
 This happens in phase#1 - i.e. performed by virt-handler on behalf of virt-launcher.